bethiasun/bethiasun.github.io/_pages/about.md

 Hi!
 I am a first year MPhil student at UNSW Sydney, advised by [Yang Song](https://cgi.cse.unsw.edu.au/~ysong/) and [Maurice Pagnucco](https://cgi.cse.unsw.edu.au/~morri/).
 Previously, I completed a dual B.S at the same institution in Mathematics and Computer Science with High Distinction and an award for mathematical optimisation.
 I am driven by the core belief that computational models of human intelligence should go
 <i>beyond</i> optimising arbitrary performance metrics and instead, aim to enhance <i>cognitive plausibility</i>.
-My research primarily focuses on building cognitively plausible deep learning models and draws inspiration from a wide range of fields, including mathematics, cognitive science, and the philosophy of mind.
+My research primarily focuses on building <i>mathematically formalised</i>, <i>cognitively plausible</i> deep learning models and draws inspiration from a wide range of fields, including mathematics, cognitive science, and the philosophy of mind.
 For a more detailed overview of the interests driving my current research, please see the <a href="/interests">interests</a> section.

 Outside of research, I enjoy snorkelling, travelling absurd distances in the hope of acquiring vegan-friendly baked goods and desserts, and spending time with my feline child.